NikhilJha42/conway-game-of-life/README.md

 # Conway Game of Life Simulator

-I created this simulator using React-based [Next.js](https://nextjs.org/) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+I created this simulator with React, using the [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) template from [Next.js](https://nextjs.org/).
+This is an ongoing project that will have further updates.

 ## What is the Game of Life?
 Existential answers aside, Conway's Game of Life is a model starting from an initial state on a two-dimensional grid, and then proceeds over an infinite number of "steps".
 Cells on the grid have two possible states: live or dead.